Choose the dinner area before the restaurant

 Rain or cold plan

 Rain makes walking-heavy and wait-heavy food plans weaker.
-Favor closer, reservation-led, or indoor-flexible anchors.
+Favor closer, reservation-led, larger-format, or indoor-flexible anchors.

 • Use South End or Seaport when a planned table protects the evening.